 • Translation Theory.
 A good translator is someone who has some education in translation theory.
 Professional translators know how to use many methods and tools (electronic and otherwise) to handle translation challenges.

 • Legal Translators for Legal Translations.
 Simply because a person can speak two languages does not necessarily mean they can handle legal translations, or deliver translation of documents that can be used as evidence in civil and criminal cases.
 Legal translators understand the detail and language of the law.

-If you are looking for a qualified, skilled, experienced multilingual legal translation service, we invite you to learn more about All Language Alliance, Inc. Providing high quality legal and non-legal translations for years along with certified, notarized and sworn translation services, we guarantee a top quality document translation and customer service.
+If you are looking for a qualified, skilled, experienced multilingual legal translation service to translate legal documentation, we invite you to learn more about All Language Alliance, Inc. Providing high quality legal and non-legal translations for years along with certified, notarized and sworn translation services, we guarantee a top quality document translation and customer service.